vjetten/openlisem/README.txt

 - further openMP related optimizations

 version 6.1 BETA (warning: new dlls, do NOT mix with pre 6.0 versions)
 - fixed bug in getting values from Riemann solver.
-This was solved befor but reappeared!
+This was solved before but reappeared!
 - SAFEST choice for flood modelling is the SWOF without or with MUSCL.
 SWOF 2.0 is experimental

 version 6.0 BETA (warning: new dlls, do NOT mix with older versions)